DCAN-Labs/hbcd-docs/docs/measures/eeg/index.md

 The Faces task (v.11.29.23) is used to assess neural activity supporting face and object processing within the first years of life.
 Event-related potentials (ERPs) are recorded while infants view faces and objects using an oddball task designed to index different stages of processing including attention, perception, categorization, individuation, and memory.

 #### Task Details
 ERPs that index different stages of processing are computed as a function of repeated presentation of faces and objects.
-The ERP components elicited by the Faces task are the P1, N290, and P400 components.
+The ERP components elicited by the Faces task include P1, N290, and P400.

 <p>
 <u><b>Face task schematic (Face vs. Object) & Task Details:</b></u>